frame-lang/frame-lang.github.io/_tabs/notation.md

 ##
 ```

 Once again, there can be 0-4 blocks, but if present they must be in this order.
-We will next explore each of these blocks, their purpose and supporting notation.
+Tying all of these together is the use of the FrameEvent which we will explore next.

 ## Frame Events